winiar93/FastEstate/README.md

 ### Fetching Offers using FastAPI
 To access the API for fetching and ranking offers, make requests to the FastAPI server running in the Docker container.
 The server is accessible at http://localhost:8000.

+Additionaly You can use pgadmin to view data or make some analysis, it is accessible at http://localhost:8080/ .

 ## Endpoints